 Okay, don’t act like you don’t know what I’m talking about.
 Face it—family is tough sometimes.
 And the holidays can make it even tougher.

-You’ve got multiple households who do things multiples ways who are all crowded way too closely together under one roof.
-And now add the loss of a family patriarch and it’s bound to get awkward, to say the least.
+You’ve got multiple households that do things in multiple ways and are all crowded way too close together under one roof.
+And now add the loss of a family patriarch, and it’s bound to get awkward, to say the least.

 Why?
-Because even the disappointing, imperfect experiences with family are better than no experiences at all.
+Because even disappointing, imperfect experiences with family are better than no experiences at all.